 Opponents have been taking them, too, as Liverpool’s first five home matches of the season landed a both teams to score bet and a Liverpool win and both teams to score bet.
 The great news for shrewd punters is the bookies have been slow to react to this trend, and still favour both teams not to score and Liverpool to win to nil.
 It’s spotting these trends which will separate the average punter with the profitable ones.

 There are a few other things to keep an eye on when spotting trends:

 There is no doubt that some players are crucial to some teams, though it might not always be the players you instantly think of.
 Goal scorers may be missed for their obvious ability to score goals, but other lower-profile players can be missed for their ability to link play and communicate.
 One example that springs to mind is Kasper Schmeichel.

-Leicester are statistically worse when he’s not playing, so you might want to think about backing against Leicester if he gets injured or suspended, especially as Leicester are enjoying a great season.
+Leicester are statistically worse when he’s not playing, so you might want to think about backing against Leicester if he gets injured or suspended.

 Spot Trends that Others Don’t Notice

 Professional football punters are always looking for trends that can maximize the profits from how they bet on the Premier League.
 Some of these trends can be spotted by looking through recent results, but others take a little more imagination to find.